fhgrings/Cloud-Native/Vinicius-Kroth/TollAPIDocker/README.md

 "sudo docker build -t dockerfile .", and wait until the operation is finished and write down the given image id, you will use it in the following step

-4. Finally, if everything have occured properly, you must now be able to run the container, to do so, run this command:
+4.Finally, if everything have occured properly, you must now be able to run the container, to do so, run this command:
 "sudo docker run --name="[desired-container-name] -it -p [desired-port]:8080 [image-id]", with that, the tollAPI app, should be running in the chosen port.